 Japan has been the top contributor to ADB's Special Funds, such as the Asian Development Fund, ADB Institute, and Japan Special Fund.

 Japan is the largest contributor to the Asian Development Fund (ADF), ADB’s window for concessional lending to its borrowing members.
-Its contributions to the ADF (including committed funds at exchange rates per resolution) totalled $11.96 billion as of 2013.
+Its contributions to the ADF (including committed funds at exchange rates per resolution) totaled $11.96 billion as of 2014.

 ADF is a partnership between ADB and its member countries.
 Financed mainly by contributions of ADB members, ADF supports the economic and social development of the most vulnerable countries in the region.
 More